The European Union upholds media freedom and pluralism as pillars of modern democracy and enablers of free and open debate.

 Legislation and the rule of law

-• Guarantee the transparency of media ownership through the disclosure of targeted information requirements (e.g. legal names, contact details, ownership);
+- Guarantee the transparency of media ownership through the disclosure by media service providers of specific information about themselves (e.g. legal names, contact details, ownership);

-• Introduce a right of customisation of the media offer on devices and interfaces, such as connected TVs, enabling users to change the default settings to reflect their own preferences;
+- Introduce a right of customisation of the media offering on devices and interfaces, such as connected TVs, enabling users to change the default settings to reflect their own preferences;

-• Ensure more transparent audience measurement methodology for media service providers and advertisers, to limit the risk of inflated or biased audience data;
+- Ensure more transparency on audience measurement for media service providers and advertisers, to limit the risk of inflated or biased audience data;

-• Establish requirements for the allocation of state advertising to media service providers and online platforms, to ensure transparency and non-discrimination.
+- Establish transparency requirements for the allocation of state advertising to media service providers and online platforms by public authorities and entities;

-• In April 2022, the Commission published a Proposal for a Directive on strategic lawsuits against public participation (SLAPP).
 Strategic lawsuits against public participation, commonly known as ‘SLAPPs', are a particular form of harassment used primarily against journalists and human rights defenders to prevent or penalise speaking up on issues of public interest.
-The proposed Directive provides courts and targets of SLAPPs with the tools to fight back against manifestly unfounded or abusive court proceedings.
-The proposed safeguards will apply in civil matters with cross-border implications.
+The Directive on strategic lawsuits against public participation (SLAPP) has entered into force in May 2024 providing courts and targets of SLAPPs with the tools to fight back against manifestly unfounded or abusive court proceedings.
+The safeguards apply in civil matters with cross-border implications.

 Direct funding